Dano-Swedish War (1658–1660): Trondheim

 The Trøndelag province in which Trondheim is the largest city is situated in the center of Norway.
 As a result of the Treaty of Roskilde in 1658, the cession of Trøndelag had divided Norway into two parts with no land connection between the north and south.
 Later that year, however, Trøndelag was reconquered by Norwegian army units under their commander-in-chief, lieutenant general Jørgen Bjelke.

 Already on September 28, 1658, a small fleet of three ships and several smaller boats landed the Norwegian forces close to Trondheim.
 The Swedish governor Claes Stiernsköld had 120 cavalry and 600 infantrymen under his command with the Swedish ship Gotland in the harbor of Trondheim.
-Two Dano-Norwegian ships attacked Gotland, thought no significant damage was inflicted on either side.
+Two Dano-Norwegian ships attacked Gotland, though no significant damage was inflicted on either side.

 A small Swedish reinforcement force arrived in Trondheim, but both food and ammunition were in short supply.
 On October 4, the Norwegian forces arrived at the city reinforced by 1,000 peasants from the surrounding countryside who had taken up arms.
 When hearing that aid was near, the population of the city revolted, but the uprising within Trondheim was quickly suppressed.
 Charles X ordered Lieutenant Colonel Erik Drakenberg to assemble a force in Jämtland and march towards Trondheim, but the relief was stopped by Norwegian peasants that had taken to the hills and defended the mountain passages.

 The Norwegian forces increased the pressure on Trondheim and red-hot shot rained down on the city daily.
 Despite Stiernsköld's swearing to "boil soup on his leather pants before surrendering" he was nevertheless forced to leave the city on December 11.
 According to the terms of the surrender, Stiernsköld and his men were allowed to leave under military honors with 2,500 men presenting arms.